RTEdbg/RTEcomLib_NUCLEO_C071RB_Demo/README.md

 **This repository contains a library of functions, a sample driver for a family of microcontrollers, and demonstration code for transferring data to a host over a serial channel.**
 The RTEcomLib library is part of the RTEdbg toolkit.
 See the **[RTEdbg main repository](https://github.com/RTEdbg/RTEdbg)** for the complete toolkit description and links to documentation and other repositories.

-The code in this repository demonstrates how to transfer data logged with the RTEdbg library to the host over a serial channel.
+The code in this repository demonstrates:
+1. How to transfer data logged with the RTEdbg library to the host over a serial channel.
 The demo shows how to transfer data between the embedded system and the host over a two-wire and a single-wire (half-duplex) connection.
 Single-wire communication is especially useful for microcontrollers with a very limited number of pins or where almost all pins are busy.
+2. How to implement an exception handler for ARM Cortex-M0/M0+ that logs the contents of CPU registers and part of the stack with minimal program memory usage - see **[Exception_handler_Cortex-M0.md](./Exception_handler_Cortex-M0.md)** for details.

 Serial data transfer can also be used if transfers with the RTEgdbData utility in parallel with the IDE's built-in debugger are not possible, or if it would limit the functionality of debugging (e.g. if it would be necessary to disable the Live View functionality).